agmcleod/website/_posts/2021-03-21-building-a-rest-and-web-socket-api-with-actix.md

 }
 ```

 Here we add Clone to the derive list, so our struct can be cloned.
-We use this as passing it without a clone to `to_value` would cause a move, and we wouldnt be able to return it in the response.
+We use this as passing it without a clone to `to_value` would cause a move, and we wouldnt be able to return the question in the JSON response.

-Open up `server/src/tests.rs` next, and we'll address the issue of the missing Server from the App test service.
+Now we'll update the tests to support the websocket.
+Open up `server/src/tests.rs`.

 ```rust
 // add the use statements so we can add the Server